mrazjava/booklink-openlibrary/README.md

 and should live in the working directory (same location as dump file).
 #### `author-id-filter.txt`
 If enabled, then only authors listed in that file will be handled (persisted, etc).
 All other authors from the dump file will still be parsed, but will be ignored.
-The format of this file is one author ID per line.
+The format of this file is one author ID (eg: `OL1179289A`) per line.
 #### `author-img-exclusions.txt`
 If enabled, then images present in this filter file will be ignored during the download process of author images.
 Some images are missing from openlibrary archive and return a `404`.
 I've seen others regularly return a `500`.
 Normally, the import process will abort when it encounters unexpected error such as this and we do want to fail fast to know which image caused the problem.
+The format is one file name without extension per line.
+Example: `3401366-L`.

 ## Datasources
 Raw [data](https://openlibrary.org/data/) [dumps](https://archive.org/details/ol_exports?sort=-publicdate) are pulled from [openlibrary](https://openlibrary.org/developers/dumps).